HtunHtunHtet/SecretLab/README.md

   }
 ```

-Once you cloned this repo, you can use following command to download require assets
+Once you cloned this repository, you can use following command to download require assets

 ```shell
 npm install